-- 1 The obligation to pay contributions for employees and employers no longer applies after the waiting time period defined in the pension plan (Appendix 1) for the duration of a medically certified incapacity to work of at least 40% due to illness or accident.
+1 The obligation to pay contributions for employees and employers no longer applies after the waiting time period defined in the pension plan (Appendix 1) for the duration of a medically certified incapacity to work of at least 40% due to illness or accident.
 The extent of exemption from paying contributions depends on the date of inception of occupational incapability (Art.
-19.1 Para.
-1) and after a medically certified degree of incapacity for work has been established; pursuant to Art.
-19.2, Paras.
-2 and 3, on the basis of the insured salary or wage on the date of inception of incapacity for work. - 2 From the date of the inception of incapacity for work (Art.
-19.1 Para.
-1), the obligation to pay contributions for employees and employers lapses, pursuant to the degree of disability recognised by the foundation according to Article 19.2, Paras.
-2 and 3. - 3 During the period of provisionally continued insurance cover according to Art.
-26a of the Swiss Federal 'BVG' Legislation (governing occupational pension schemes), the right to exemption from contributions remains the same as before the cancellation or reduction of the disablement pension under the state DI Insurance. - 4 The entitlement to exemption from paying contributions according to Para.
-2 ends upon the discontinuance of the invalidity. - 5 The stipulations of Article 24.3 apply analogously.
+119.1 Para 1) and after a medically certified degree of incapacity for work has been established on the basis of the insured salary or wage on the date of inception of incapacity for work.

+2 From the date of the inception of incapacity for work (Art.
+19.1 Para 1), the obligation to pay contributions for employees and employers as per the percentage share of the entitlement to a pension is according to Article 19.2, Paras.
+2 and 3.

+3 During the period of provisionally continued insurance cover according to Art.
+26a of the Swiss Federal 'BVG' legislation, the right to exemption from contributions remains the same as before the cancellation or reduction of the disablement pension under the state DI Insurance.

+4 The entitlement to exemption from paying contributions according to Para.
+2 ends upon the discontinuance of the invalidity.

+5 The stipulations of Article 24.3 apply analogously.